Dog Owner Gets Kicked Out Of Play-Date Group For Suggesting That Rehoming A Dog Is Better Than Euthanizing It

 It doesn't seem like the lady tried too hard before deciding that euthanasia is the best way to handle this issue.

-OP suggested that she needs to find someone who will adopt this dog and meet their needs, because she obviously can't.
+OP suggested that she needs to find someone who will adopt this dog and meet its needs, because she obviously can't.

-The lady decided against sharing the entire story to other dog owners in the group.
+The lady decided against sharing the entire story with other dog owners in the group.

 Her research emphasizes the importance of considering both the animal's welfare and the owner's emotional state when making these tough choices.